thijmen38/Earthy-Group2/docs/design.md

 From the many iterations this tool generated, the most ideal solution was chosen considering the site boundary conditions.

+For further study the script can be download on the [Other page.](other.md)

 **3D Study**